-- TeamWorks provides opportunities for increased pay, as well as leadership positions for returning crew members.
+- TeamWorks provides leadership positions for returning crew members.

 - This job looks great on your resume!

-- The season goes from June 1st – August 1st.
-Please see the Important Season Dates page for specifics on days off during the season
+- The season goes from June 7th – August 7th.
+Please see the Important Season Dates and Calendar pages for specifics on days off during the season.

-- Work weeks are Monday – Thursday, which means every weekend is a 3 day weekend!
+- With the exception of one week, work weeks are Monday – Thursday, which means almost every weekend is a 3-day weekend!

 - Spending time with peers all summer creates a sense of strong community within the crew, and allows crew members develop meaningful relationships with others during and after the season.